Aarvitechnology/IMAPEmailLibrary/README.md

 # IMAP Email Library
 IMAP Library -  To Manage Email Opration in PHP

+PHP already has a nice [IMAP extension] (https://www.php.net/manual/en/book.imap.php) for working with email.
+The extension needs to be installed and enabled before moving forward.
+The core functionality is all there, but the specifics on how to use it aren’t necessarily all that clear.

+Here’s a PHP class I put together to do some basic operations on an IMAP Inbox.
+It’s a bit tailored to this project but could be easily revised to fit other needs or extended to be more full-featured.

 ## [See It In a Live Application](http://aarvitech.com/Research/MailAutoGenrateSupportTicket/index.php)

 **NOTE: This will work only if you meet the following requirements**